 The advantage of this approach is that, apart from the MATLAB Compiler license, no additional licenses are required—you can distribute the application and run it on systems that do not have MATLAB installed.
 One limitation of this approach is that it is more difficult to debug compiled applications than MATLAB scripts.
 Input parameters provided to the MATLAB code must be passed as strings, which makes it difficult to exchange complex data sets between the front end and back end.
 For large or structured data, it is best to use a file-based data exchange mechanism based on XML, comma-separated values (CSV), or MATLAB files.

 To start the compilation process, you invoke the Application Compiler from the Apps tab in MATLAB.
 The compiler automatically detects dependencies on other MATLAB functions and adds them during the compilation process.
 You only need to add dependencies not detected by the compiler, such as data files or images.
+Please note that only the MATLAB code files are encrypted.

 Creating a Shared Library